henriquelaureano/intro2ml/README.md

 ***

-Repository with the activities for discipline ce062
+Repository with the developed activities for discipline ce062

 ***